gabeibarra/docker-flask-bigger/README.md

    ```
    $ docker run --rm -p 80:80 my_services/my_service_image
    ```
-   This starts a server running the flask app inside the container.
+   This runs a container...
+Inside of that is a server running your Flask app.

    Now, to check that the app is running: